Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Trajectory matrix as a predictive model: indirect and direct approaches

-where $D$ is a fixed trajectory matrix.
-We next move the constraint on $g$ to the cost via regularization, leading to a direct \method{DDPC}

-Section \ref{sec:methods} will detail three ways to derive~an explicit form~\eqref{eq:penalized-problem-on-g}, including regularization~using~projection-based norm, causality-based norm, and $l_1$ norm.

-Similar to \eqref{eq:penalized-problem}, one may require the regularization parameter $\lambda_w$ in \eqref{eq:penalized-problem-on-g} to approach infinity.
+Similar to \eqref{eq:penalized-problem}, to ensure the equivalence of the optimal solution, one may require the regularization parameter $\lambda_w$ in \eqref{eq:penalized-problem-on-g} to approach infinity.
 Fortunately, in our context, we can establish an exact penalty with a finite regularization parameter $\lambda_w$.
-In particular, \eqref{eq:penalized-problem-on-g} is a quadratic optimization problem of the form

-where $M$ is positive semidefinite, $A_1$, $A_2$, $b$, and $D$ are problem data of compatible dimensions, $\mathcal{X}$ is a convex set, and $\|\cdot\|_p$ is any $p$-norm.
+In particular, consider a quadratic optimization problem of the form where $M$ is positive semidefinite, $A_1$, $A_2$, $b$, and $D$ are problem data of compatible dimensions, $\mathcal{X}$ is a convex set, and $\|\cdot\|_p$ is any $p$-norm.
 We note that $x_2$ plays the role of $g$ in \eqref{eq:penalized-problem-on-g}.
-We then consider a regularized version

-We next show that under mild assumptions, there exists a finite $\lambda_w >0$ such that \eqref{eqn:qp-c-main} and \eqref{eqn:qp-pn-main} are equivalent.
+We then consider a regularized version We next show that under mild assumptions, there exists a finite $\lambda_w >0$ such that \eqref{eqn:qp-c-main} and \eqref{eqn:qp-pn-main} are equivalent.